Secure CheckoutPersonal information is secured with SSL technology.

 6. IP3 receptor signal integration in cell death and survival decisions

-- A comprehensive collection of front-of-the line research in the field of cell death regulation
+- Provides a comprehensive collection of front-of-the line research in the field of cell death regulation

-- Authored by established and active cell and molecular biologists and drawn from international sources
+- Authored by established and active cell and molecular biologists drawn from international sources

-- Only invited review articles, covering selected topics in multiple different organisms and disease settings
+- Includes only invited review articles, covering selected topics in many different organisms and disease settings

 Expert investigators who may wish to expand their knowledge of the biology of regulated cell death, and to newcomers to this exciting and rapidly expanding area of research